 On the back, you'll find the power button, a battery life indicator and a mute button for the microphones.
 Near the bottom, the microUSB port for power and charging the battery is located beneath a flap, which helps make it waterproof.
 Unlike most JBL speakers, the Link 20 does not include auxiliary input.

-The Link 20 is rated IPX7, meaning it can be submerged in water for up to 30 minutes without sustaining any harm.
+The Link 20 is rated IPX7, meaning it can be submerged in water for up to 30 minutes without sustaining any harm, making the best Bluetooth speaker with smarts that can survive the elements.

 I soaked it in a sinkful of water for 5 minutes, and it continued to play.
 (However, Google Assistant didn't respond when it was underwater; it likely couldn't hear me.)